Five Ways to Start Your Research

 • AND, OR, NOT – Use Boolean operators (must be in all caps) to focus your search.

-• Using AND in your search will connect two or more related concepts or phrases.
+• Use AND to connect two or more related concepts or phrases.

-• Using NOT in your search will exclude specific words or phrases from your search results.
+• Use NOT to exclude specific words or phrases from your search results.

 • Example: Sondheim NOT Follies

-• Using OR in your search will broaden your results to include any of your chosen terms.
+• Use OR to broaden your results to include any of your chosen terms.

 • Truncation – Use an asterisk (*) in your search to find all the words that share a common root.